-Taylor Moore is the man behind Fortunate Horse, maker of the popular live comedy podcast Rude Tales of Magic.
-And when he's not recording jokes and sketches about Dungeons and Dragons, he is - like most other solo creators - trying to grow his show's audience.
+Taylor Moore is the man behind Fortunate Horse, maker of the popular comedy-adventure podcast Rude Tales of Magic.
+And when he's not recording jokes about Dungeons and Dragons, he is - like most other solo creators - trying to grow his show's audience.

 Some form of social media advertising would normally be his go-to for this.
 But having grown tired of complicated interfaces, long setup times, fussy campaigns and uneven results, Taylor was determined to try out something new.
 Which, funny enough, led him to an old method of acquiring new listeners: cross-promotion.